qligier/ch-epr/DocumentManifest-SubmissionSet mapping.md

 In XDS, the status is always *Approved*; in MHD, the status is always *current*.

 ### type
 Mapped to `SubmissionSet.contentTypeCode`.
-There is a CH-EPR [value set](http://fhir.ch/ig/ch-epr-term/ValueSet-SubmissionSet.contentTypeCode.html).
+There is a CH-EPR [value set](http://fhir.ch/ig/ch-epr-term/ValueSet-SubmissionSet.contentTypeCode.html) (currently a fixed value).

 ### subject
 Mapped to `SubmissionSet.patientId`.
 The referenced CH Core Patient Profile is provided in the Bundle.